sz2404/PUI2018_sz2404/HW2_sz2404/README.md

 #### Tonnage data plotting
 The plotting date against another number part, I sticked to the tonnage data because it included dates (Year/Month).
 I plotted the monthly recycled paper weight per community against month.

+The plot does not visualize a good trend.
+Therefore, I used the unique() command as well as the mean for series command to process the data in order to get a clearer trend.
+Links referred to are listed in the ipynb.

 #### Watershed data plotting
 I also picked up another dataset, "Watershed Water Quality Data" to practice the functions and plotting.
 Data can be accessed [Here](https://data.cityofnewyork.us/Environment/Watershed-Water-Quality-Data/y43c-5n92/data)